mazx4960/Website-Blog/README.md

 # Future enhancements

 ### Priority updates
+* Reorganisation of flask app
+* Configure API to only accept request from this site
 * Persistent data storage for google credentials & Tagging of credentials to one user
 * Snap the page when scrolling
 * Create a google calendar event from the website